Beefster09/table-lang/design.md

 * Explicit is better than ambiguous.
 * Pragmatic is better than traditional.
 * Boring is better than trendy.
-* Intuitive is better than idiomatic.
+* Obvious is better than idiomatic.
 * Precise is better than intuitive.
 * Pretty doesn't have to mean slow.
 * Fast doesn't have to mean ugly.